 In this blog post I share the transcript of my Pavilion Tale on 'Visions of Sugar Plums: Victorian Christmas Cards', which took place at the Royal Pavilion in Brighton on Thursday 29 November 2018.
 If you are interested in seeing any of the cards mentioned in my talk, please do let me know, and I'll … Continue reading Visions of Sugar Plums: Victorian Christmas Cards

-On 8 September 2018, the Saloon at the Royal Pavilion in Brighton re-opened to the public after a sixteen year restoration project.
-In this blog post I look at some of the history of the room, and pick out the three parts of the room I find most interesting: the carpet, the silks, and the … Continue reading A Riot of Colour: The Saloon at the Royal Pavilion, Brighton
+On 8 September 2018, the Saloon at the Royal Pavilion in Brighton re-opened to the public after an extensive restoration project which began in 2002.
+In this blog post I look at some of the history of the room, and pick out the three parts of the room I find most interesting: the carpet, the … Continue reading A Riot of Colour: The Saloon at the Royal Pavilion, Brighton

 While I'm working on a more extensive blog post, here's a quick update of the events you can join me, The Heritage Girl, at over the next few weeks.
 Talks In the run up to Christmas I'll be giving two talks at the Royal Pavilion in Brighton as part of their series of Pavilion Tales.
 Next week, … Continue reading Exploring our (Festive?)
 Heritage